 Diabetes is a long-lasting (or "chronic") health condition that makes your blood sugar too high – either because your body doesn’t make enough insulin (the hormone that turns food into energy) or because the insulin it makes is not used correctly.
 High blood sugar causes problems in many parts of the body over time - like heart disease, blindness, and damage to your nerves, feet and kidneys.
-Most people can prevent, delay or manage their type 2 diabetes with simple improvements in eating and by increasing physical activity.
+Making changes to improve nutrition, increase physical activity, and keep in good communication with your healthcare provider can help prevent, delay or manage type 2 diabetes.

 Types of Diabetes